Holy trinity church, stapleton

 Holy Trinity Church, Stapleton, has ten ringers at present and they are always ready to welcome new people who want to join them.
 We are lucky to have a very sociable team, everyone is always willing to help one another, and this is evident in the practice sessions held every Wednesday from 7.30pm to 9.00pm in the belfry.
 There is a good mix of experienced ringers and those who are learning.
 The techniques that you need to start will be passed on freely and it’s up to you how fast you progress.

 Interested?
 Our Tower Captain Mike Purnell will be happy to welcome you and provide a practical introduction to bell ringing.
 You can contact him via the Parish Office, tel.no.
-0117 958 5556, or click here to e-mail.
+0117 958 5556 (answerphone), or you can click here to e-mail him direct.

 If you want more general information about bell ringing this website for the Central Council of Church Bell Ringers will help: www.cccbr.org.uk/.